 PILLAR 4: Every day, leave it better than you found it

 The day a new Form 1 (first year) student first arrives on campus, she is placed in an academic family.
-A Form 2 student becomes her “mother”; her mother’s mother (a Form 3 student) becomes her “grandmother”; her grandmother’s mother (a Form 4 student) becomes her “great-grandmother.”
-Often, the family will be casually linked to another, creating aunts and cousins, and sometimes even siblings if the numbers don’t match up.
+A Form 2 student becomes her “Big Sister,” a Form 3 student becomes her “Auntie” and a Form 4 student becomes her Shosh, or grandmother.
+Often, the family will be casually linked to another, creating more aunts and cousins, and sometimes even siblings if the numbers don’t match up.
 By design, these family groups mix students from many tribes and religions.

 These academic families form a student’s first layer of support as she adjusts to a new environment away from her home and family.
 Her academic family will guide her around campus, offer advice, and guarantee her a friendly table to sit at during every meal.
 When she graduates to Form 2, she too will become a “mother” and be entrusted with mentoring and providing support to a new student.
 These relationships are strong, and last long after the girls graduate.